 The workshop is conducted at two main locations on the University of Western Australia campus, in Perth, Western Australia.
 The campus is located in Crawley, a short 10 minute drive from the city centre.
 The first day of the workshop is at CTEC and the last day at FAST:

-CTEC is housed at the Crawley Campus of the University of Western Australia.
-It is a purpose built facility for medical and surgical skills education and training.
-It is in the same building as the School of Anatomy and Human Biology.
-This proximity allows for a remarkable cross fertilization of ideas and educational models.
+CTEC is housed at the Crawley Campus of The University of Western Australia.
+It is a purpose-built facility for medical and surgical skills education and training.

 Facility for Advanced Surgical Training (FAST)